history of Western music: 1500–present

 The orchestra was becoming much more uniform.
 The string section of violins, violas, cellos, and double basses was now standard; oboes, bassoons, horns and trumpets were the favored wind instruments and timpani the solitary percussion.
 Flutes were becoming permanent fixtures and towards the end of the century, clarinets were staking a claim as the fourth woodwind instrument.
 The basset horn was occasionally used, such as in Mozart's La Clemenza di Tito, and trombones frequently appeared in both church music, where they helped create a solemn feel, and in operatic music, where they typically represented Hell or the supernatural.

 In military music, horns, trumpets and later clarinets and flutes were used in military bands, and newer wind instruments, such as serpents and basset horns, were also tried out.
-An influx of Turkish instruments from the Turkish Janissary bands – such as cymbals, bass drums, triangles, and Turkish crescents – became increasingly common in European bands (Figure 4).
+An influx of Turkish instruments from the Turkish Janissary bands – such as cymbals, bass drums, triangles, and Turkish crescents – became increasingly common in European bands (Fig 4).
 In domestic music, pianos started to replace harpsichords and clavichords, and the mandolin was very popular in Italy.
 Novelty instruments from this time included the glass armonica, barrel organ, and music box.

 This era saw the culmination of Classicism, with its orderly, balanced structures, and the rise of the Romantic period, lasting from 1830–1900.
 Taking its lead from literature, Romanticism was concerned with the expression of feelings and emotions.
 Romantic music was often based on stories rather than formal designs, and there was a great interest in supernatural subjects such as witchcraft and dreams.
 Composers therefore expanded their musical landscapes through exploring more instrumental colors, and wrote for larger ensembles to give their music more impact.